emregulerr/emregulerr/README.md

 * 💻 I'm dealing with software as a hobby.
 * ⚽️🚴🏼‍♂️ Other things I like to do are walking, board and console games, football and cycling.
-* I have competencies such as PHP, Python, Node.JS, C/C#/C++ and Codeigniter.
+* I have competencies such as PHP, Python, Splunk, Linux, Node.JS, C/C#/C++ and Codeigniter.
 * 📧 You can contact me at emreguler8@icloud.com
 * 🫱🏻‍🫲🏿 I am open to cooperation in volunteering projects or "beneficial" issues for humanity.
 * 💻 Please give me feedback and suggestions to improve myself in programming.